Historic Yates Mill Historic Mill Tours

 Volunteer speaks with tour participants inside of old mill

 Discover Historic Yates Mill – a place of business, community and exciting local history!
 Watch a brief video, then explore the inner workings of the mill itself.
-Tickets are available inside the park's visitor center.
-Pre-registrations are encouraged.
+Free tickets are available inside the park's visitor center.
 Most appropriate for ages 7 & up.

 Corn-Grinding Demonstrations